New Mom, you need to TREAT YOSELF. Yep I said it.

 I binged on the first season of This is Us and discovered my love for Closed Captioning in the process.
 And if you think that show makes you emotional on your best day, imagine being a week postpartum and having all the feels about everything.
 But I loved it and will always remember pacing the room with my newborn daughter asleep in my arms while laughing & crying with the Pearson family.

 If you don’t have one, shut the front door.
 No really, shut the door, grab your computer and get one right now.
 It takes 2 seconds.
-This one is important.
+This.
+Is.
+Important.
 Why?
 Because all the baby stuff you could ever want is on Amazon.
 Even diapers, wipes, utensils…and yes, those magical leggings.
 Sure, you can make a trip to the store to get it all.
 You can also cook 3 full meals a day.
 Or you can click a button and have stuff come to you.
 Make the smart choice.
 This is one of the most essential things on this whole list.
 Because Mama’s sanity matters.
 A lot.
 You can try it free for 30 days.

 10. A Lighter Heart